 Specially designed to meet local standards

 One of the first tasks when designing the new motor range was a deep dive into the technical details to identify which markets to cover.
-Complying with all of the various minimum energy performance standards and mechanical requirements across the globe is not possible in practice, so prioritization was needed.
+Complying with all of the various minimum energy performance standards and mechanical requirements across the globe is not possible in practice, so prioritisation was needed.

 – As part of the joint development, we involved Bosch Rexroth’s sales organisation for their input.
 In the end, it was decided to combine the requirements for NEMA Premium and IEC Ecodesign.
 With this combination, we are able to cover the majority of our worldwide market, says Dominik Furth.